 Market Timing vs Dollar-Cost Averaging: Which Is Best For You?

-Especially during volatile periods, DCA allows investors to continue building exposure to assets while smoothing out the price fluctuations.
+During volatile stretches in particular, DCA lets you keep building exposure to your target assets while smoothing out the noise from price swings.

 - If you prioritize consistency, automation, and minimizing behavioral mistakes, DCA is often the smarter path.